 Hotels.com asked me to share my favorite things to do outside in Chicago in the summertime.

 While I’ve never been colder (or more miserable) than exploring Chicago in the winter, summers in the Windy City are another story!
 Rather than chunks of ice floating toward a grey horizon, boats of all shapes and sizes fill the blue waters.
 Instead of bundled-up figures racing to their destinations in the arctic cold, sunbathers relax on colorful beach blankets.
 Whether you’re drawn to the water, want to see the sights, or prefer to relax at a rooftop bar, these are the best outdoor activities in Chicago in the summer.

 If you’re visiting Chicago in the summer for the first time, an architectural boat tour is a can’t-miss experience.
-Typically about 1.5 hours long, you’ll glide past some of Chicago’s most famous landmarks, including Willis Tower (the tallest skyscraper in Chicago), the Wrigley Building, and Navy Pier.
+Typically about an hour long, you’ll glide past some of Chicago’s most famous landmarks, including Willis Tower (the tallest skyscraper in Chicago), the Wrigley Building, and Navy Pier.